GModal/AUCOP/AUCOP-guitarToy16x/README.md

 ### Use

-gT16x is a mono guitar effect.
+AUCOP-guitarToy16x is a mono guitar effect.
 So one-in, one-out audio channels.

 Click on the Preset buttons to reset the parameters (Unclick "Use Buffer" to access presets).
 These are loaded from a text file at start-up.
+Load different patches with the "Load Patch File" button.

 Otherwise, it's a plugin; change the values, play your guitar.